CHW Apprenticeship Opportunity

 Overview

-The Community Health Worker Collaborative of South Dakota (CHWSD) has worked with the South Dakota Department of Labor and Regulation (SD DLR) to sponsor a CHW Registered Apprenticeship Program for South Dakota.
+The Community Health Worker Collaborative of South Dakota (CHWSD) was approved by the South Dakota Department of Labor and Regulation (SD DLR) to sponsor a CHW Registered Apprenticeship Program for South Dakota.

 Apprenticeship Requirements and Supervision